copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Recording Station

-An on-site, volunteer-run media lab where attendees can record conversations, ideas and stories in high-quality A/V—building a shared, open archive for the community.
+An on-site, volunteer-run media lab where attendees record conversations, ideas, and stories in high-quality A/V—building a shared, open archive for the community.

-How it works: Record with our crew • We edit • You approve • Published under Creative Commons (CC BY-SA).
+How it works: Record with our crew • We edit • You approve • Published under Creative Commons (CC BY-SA)

 [Read the details](/recording-station/).